-Why are Maternal Health programs important to promoting and protecting the health of Iowans?
+promoting and protecting the health of Iowans?

 - Early and adequate prenatal care (in the first 3 months of pregnancy) is important to a healthy pregnancy and birth.
 It helps reduce illness and disability through health care advice and by identifying and managing chronic or pregnancy related risks. - According to the Iowa Barriers to Prenatal Care Survey, most Iowa women receive prenatal care; yet, low-income, teen, and minority women are more likely to receive prenatal care after the 3rd month.
-Barriers include financial,

-- transportation, and a lack of knowledge that prenatal care is important.
-The Maternal Health program works to overcome these barriers.
-Premature, low birthweight babies have a higher risk of death and disabilities.
+Barriers include financial, transportation, and a lack of knowledge that prenatal care is important.
+The Maternal Health program works to overcome these barriers. - Premature, low birthweight babies have a higher risk of death and disabilities.
 Costs for caring for these babies are up to 15 times higher.
-In 2013, there were 3,999 preterm Iowa births representing, 10.9% of the live births is a statistically significant drop from Iowa's 2012 rate of 11.4% of live births.
-Iowa's rate is slightly higher than the national rate of 11.4% of live births in 2013.
-Maternal Health programs - provide education and counseling to decrease risk factors including tobacco cessation counseling, nutrition counseling to control glucose levels in women with diabetes, referrals for hypertension treatment, and improving access to prenatal care. - Maternal health agencies have worked hard to improve the number of pregnant women who have a "medical home" a regular source of prenatal medical care by a physician or midwife - from 68% in 2002 to 84.5% in 2014. - Domestic and sexual violence are pervasive problems that have major impact on health conditions.
+In 2014 there were 3,675 preterm infants born in lowa.
+This represents 9.3% of live births and is statistically equal to the percent of preterm infants born in Iowa in 2013 (Note: the newly approved manner to calculate PTB obtains a lower result compared to previous years). - Maternal health agencies have worked hard to improve the number of pregnant women who have a "medical home" a regular source of prenatal medical care by a physician or midwife - from 68% in 2002 to 88% in 2015. - Domestic and sexual violence are pervasive problems that have major impact on health conditions.
 Research has shown that when women are provided with support and information about their safety options, they are more likely to take steps toward safety in their interpersonal relationships.
 Iowa's Maternal Health and Family Planning programs work to integrate domestic and sexual violence and coercion prevention into our programs.